MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-AuthenticationPolicy.md

 Legacy Exchange tokens include Exchange user identity and callback tokens.

+**Important**:

+- Currently, the AllowLegacyExchangeTokens switch only specifies whether legacy Exchange tokens are allowed in your organization.
+For now, disregard the empty Allowed and Blocked arrays returned by the switch.
+Improvements are underway to populate these arrays with Outlook add-ins that were allowed or blocked from getting legacy tokens.
-**Important**: Legacy Exchange tokens will eventually be blocked by default in all cloud-based organizations.
+- Legacy Exchange tokens will eventually be blocked by default in all cloud-based organizations.
 For more information, see [Nested app authentication and Outlook legacy tokens deprecation FAQ](https://learn.microsoft.com/office/dev/add-ins/outlook/faq-nested-app-auth-outlook-legacy-tokens#what-is-the-timeline-for-shutting-down-legacy-exchange-online-tokens).

 ```yaml
 Type: SwitchParameter